That1M8Head/guild/README.md

 ## Development Plan (not for users)

+- [X] Decide to use GNU Guile
+- [X] Name the project "Guild"
+- [X] Realise Guile is not available for Windows
+- [X] Decide to use Racket instead
 - [X] Install Racket
 - [X] Set up Guild's structure
 - [X] Write some Racket code just to test